keithstric/cloud-sockets/README.md

 #### Event Handler

 The event handler is named `global.socketEmitter` and is an `EventEmitter` from the nodejs `events` module.
 This is your entry point to sending messages from within your application.
-When a `channel` is subscribed to an event listener for that `channel` is created.
+When a `channel` is subscribed to, an event listener for that `channel` is created.
 Likewise when there are no subscriptions/connections to a `channel` the event listener is removed.

 ### MessageDirector